EpiphanySoft/watchable/README.md

 When `options` is an array, it is understood as an array of event names to relay.
 In this case, only these events will be relayed.

 The `options` argument can be an object whose keys are event names.
+The following is equivalent to the array form above:

+    watchable1.relayEvents(watchable2, {
+        foo: true,
+        bar: true
+    });

+To relay all events except `bar`:

+    watchable1.relayEvents(watchable2, {
+        '*': true,
+        bar: false
+    });

+The special `'*'` pseudo event is used to change the default mapping of events not given in the `options` object.

-The value can be used to rename or transform individual events.
+The values in the `options` object can be used to rename or transform individual events.

 To relay `foo` without modification but rename the `bar` event to `barish`: